 5. Save in Every Area Possible

-Go over your a budget with a fine-tooth comb, try doing the 5 day fast money challenge to help with it.
+Go over your a budget with a fine-tooth comb by doing a financial review.
+I saved almost $5,000 with it one year.
 Where can you cut back?
 Compare your insurance (I saved over $1,000 doing this), compare your phone/internet/electricity/gas/any bill you have to see if you can either get a better deal or ask for a discount.

 Do you need two cars?
 Would it be cheaper to walk and get public transport everywhere?
 Are you utilising VIP and loyalty programs?
 Are you using all the coupons/discounts you can in Australia?
 Have you signed up for these Aussie freebies, gotten bonus cash or signed up for these Australian birthday freebies?